During the legal process

 Accompanying you to court and meetings

 For many people going to court and other meetings about your divorce case, can be daunting.
 You may be concerned about whether you’ll remember what you wanted to say and/or afterwards everything which was discussed.
 I will prepare you for the meetings, giving you realistic expectations of what to expect and how to prepare yourself.
-I can also come with you to many of the meetings (and court hearings) to provide moral support as well as someone to talk things through with afterwards.
+I can also come with you to many of the meetings (and court hearings) to provide moral support we can talk things through afterwards.
 My knowledge and experience of the legal proceedings also means I can ensure you understand what is/was discussed, the advice you received and the decisions made.

 Guiding you to communicate effectively with your solicitor and your ex

 In times of stress, it can sometimes be difficult to think clearly and absorb all the information/questions from the solicitor.
-I will explain the content of the solicitor’s letters to you, help you gather your thoughts and then assist you to provide clear instructions back to them.
+I can explain the content of the solicitor’s letters to you, help you gather your thoughts and then assist you to provide clear instructions back to them.
 It is also quite common for personal feelings you may have towards your ex to get in the way of effective communication between you about important issues.
-I will provide you with strategies to help you manage both your feelings and efficiently communicate with your ex regarding the important issues – e.g. arrangements regarding any children and financial matters.
+I will provide you with strategies to help you manage your feelings and efficiently communicate with your ex regarding important issues – e.g. children arrangements and financial matters.